British religious activist found dead in Peru

-LIMA, Peru — A British religious activist who faced expulsion from Peru a decade ago for his work on behalf of indigenous communities has been found dead at a youth hostel he ran in the Amazon rain forest.
+LIMA, Peru — A British religious activist who faced expulsion from Peru a decade ago for his work on behalf of indigenous communities was found dead Tuesday at a youth hostel he ran in the Amazon rain forest.

 Paul McAuley, 71, had long worked to embolden Peru’s historically discriminated tribes in the battle against powerful oil and mining interests.